kylexqian/RTOS-RPi-446/README.md

 saveenv
 ```

-Hopefully all of that configuraton get's written to the FAT and we can
+Hopefully all of that configuraton is successfully written to the FAT
-move on to the actual OS!
+and we can move on to the actual OS!

 You may also consider assigning a static ip to both your host computer
 and the Pi.
 You can get the Pi's MAC address from the u-boot shell